seabird-chat/rfcs/SB-2.md

 additional ingestion endpoints as it would only be usable for events streaming from the server).
 - HTTP SSE (with newline delimited json events)
+- HTTP body streaming (with newline delimited json events)

 See https://github.com/twitchtv/twirp/issues/3

+Websockets and HTTP/2 are the cleanest way to get messages, though newline delimited JSON would also work.
+Additionally websockets have fairly good browser support.
+It gets more complicated for binary formats because you need to invent a new container format.

 #### Event Stream